RakeshM7/DPIL-BERT/README.md

 4. Specify the path of the testdata if prompted; by default, the testdata is fetched from testdata folder.
 5. Specify where the model has to be saved; by default, the model is saved in model folder.
 6. Specify where the results has to be saved;
+7. Specify the path where the actual labels of the test data should be stored
-7. Change the learning rate and number of epochs if you wish to.
+8. Change the learning rate and number of epochs if you wish to.
-8. Run all the blocks: Runtime -> Run all
+9. Run all the blocks: Runtime -> Run all
-9. The result file is saved as text file(.txt) in results folder and reults are returned in logits ( will be converted to probabilities in final execution code).
+10. The result file is saved as text file(.txt) in results folder and reults are returned in logits ( will be converted to probabilities in final execution code).

 Classification: